 Cyber Security Policy which sets out the School’s obligations and guidelines for Cyber Security issues.

-These policies are also designed to protect personal data and can be found at [DETAILS].

 Data Breach Procedure

 What Is A Personal Data Breach?

 A personal data breach is a breach of security leading to the accidental or unlawful destruction, loss, alteration, unauthorised disclosure of, or access to, personal data or special category data transmitted, stored or otherwise processed.